Required

 If you are learning or doing something a bit new or different, then accept that feeling a bit inadequate for a while is just a part of the process.
 Unless you are doing exactly the same things in exactly the same way in every facet of your life, then there are going to be some areas where you are learning and progressing.
 No one masters something new on day one, there is a journey to be gone through.
 So no matter how many aspects of life you are competent at, recognise that there will always be some aspects that you are still learning or seeking to improve at.

 As many of my clients know, one of the main premises I often come back to when considering our own thoughts and perceptions is this; is what I’m thinking a fact or am I just making stuff up in my head.
 If there is evidence you can point at then it may be a fact.
-If you are just thinking it and it has nothing to support it (and thinking it really often or really hard doesn’t count) then it’s probably just habitual perception, or as I call it, made up. so often we go through life making stuff up to ourselves in our own heads and treating it like fact.
+If you are just thinking it and it has nothing to support it (and thinking it really often or really hard doesn’t count) then it’s probably just habitual perception, or as I call it, made up.
+So often we go through life making stuff up in our own heads and treating it like fact.
 It can make you anxious, sad and miserable.

 So start challenging some of the stuff you are telling yourself.
-Are your really rubbish at everything? do you really know what others are thinking about you?
+Are your really rubbish at everything?
+Do you really know what others are thinking about you?
 What actual evidence is there that you are a fraud or totally lacking as a person in every way?
 Chances are, that in that way that happens, you are telling yourself stuff out of habit and running with it in your head.

 So rather then let your thoughts casually rule your life.
 Pause and consider just what you are saying to yourself in your own head.
 If you are a perfectionist then maybe things don’t actually have to be a complete success or else a complete failure.
 Maybe things can be pretty good, or good enough.
 There may be progress you can be pleased with even if you can learn and do things even better next time.

 If you have a tendency to catastrophise then, rather than predict a disastrous future when all goes wrong, start to be more balanced in what is likely to happen and consider what you can do to mitigate or improve things along the way.
 If you worry about what others think, and assume it’s negative, again, seek evidence.
-Chances are they are way too busy thinking about their own stuff to be spending time negatively appraising you in some sort of minute detail during their day.
+This is something I explore in more detail in Why Do I Care So Much What People Think?

 Start to reign in that voice in your head and make it all much more rational, factual and specific.